cloudmesh-community/book/chapters/cloud/datacenter.md

 Peaker plant:

-: Peaking power plants, also known as peaker plants, and occasionally just "peakers", are power plants that generally run only when there is a high demand, known as peak demand, for electricity.Because they supply power only occasionally, the power supplied commands a much higher price per kilowatt hour than base
+: Peaking power plants, also known as peaker plants, and occasionally just *peakers*, are power plants that generally run only when there is a high demand, known as peak demand, for electricity.Because they supply power only occasionally, the power supplied commands a much higher price per kilowatt hour than base